ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

-In the IETF Remote Attestation Procedures (RATS) architecture, a Verifier accepts Evidence and, using Appraisal Policy typically with additional input from Endorsements and Reference Values, generates Attestation Results in formats needed by a Relying Parties.
+In the IETF Remote Attestation Procedures (RATS) architecture, a Verifier accepts Evidence and, using Appraisal Policy typically with additional input from Endorsements and Reference Values, generates Attestation Results in formats suitable for consumption by Relying Parties.
 This document explains the purpose and role of Endorsements and discusses some considerations in the choice of message format for Endorsements.